elenam/Sorting-Competition-Materials-2023/README.md

 Group 5 sorted incorrectly, and therefore got a penalty.

-Unfortunately, two other groups also had correctness issues: Group 2 had a hashmap with values left over from the JVM warmup round, and
-Group 4 didn't have the part that sorts numbers with equal sum of prime factors in a decreasing order.
-Thus only three groups in the class actually finished correctly:
+Unfortunately, another groups also had correctness issues: Group 2 had a hashmap with values left over from the JVM warmup round.
+Thus only four groups in the class actually finished correctly:
    * Group 3 (1st place) - Harry, Jaydon
    * Group 6 (2nd place) - Collin, Max
+   * Group 4 (3rd place) - Dongting, Simon
-   * Group 1 (3rd place) - Will, Alwin
+   * Group 1 (4th place) - Will, Alwin

-Other groups were: Group 2: Chenfei, Brendan; Group 4: Dongting, Simon; Group 5: John, Matthew.
+Other groups were: Group 2: Chenfei, Brendan; Group 5: John, Matthew.

 The out-of-class entry (Group 7) was the first overall, the author - Ollie Willette.